-The Faculty of Science, Health, Education and Engineering currently houses one research Centre, the GeneCology Research Centre, and two research clusters being the Inflammatory Processes in Health and Disease Research Cluster (IPHDC) and the Research Cluster for Applied Health, Innovation and Translation (CAHIT).
+The Faculty of Science, Health, Education and Engineering currently houses one research centre, the GeneCology Research Centre, and three research clusters, the Inflammation and Healing Research Cluster (Inflame), the Cluster for Health Improvement (CHI), and the Nursing and Midwifery Cluster (NURTURE).

-The International Projects Group, Centre for Healthy Activities, Sport and Exercise (CHASE) and Fitness Research have also been formalised within the Faculty, and a number of School of Science, Education and Engineering staff within the Climate Change, Coast and Catchments area are also involved in a number of educational and research projects that focus on climate change adaptation.
+Sport and Exercise Science research, Exercise Physiology, Nutrition and Dietetics and Fitness Research have also been formalised within the Faculty, and a number of School of Science, Education and Engineering staff within the Climate Change, Coast and Catchments area are also involved in a number of educational and research projects that focus on climate change adaptation.

 Honours and higher degrees by research

 The Faculty currently has more than 60 students undertaking a broad variety of honours projects and higher degrees by research projects.